Sample Collection

-The Air Lab continuously captures air quality data in the background, even when you're not actively using it.
+Your Air Lab continuously captures air quality data in the background, even when you're not actively using it.
 This means you can check the Live View or start a new measurement and immediately see recent history—no waiting required.

 This background data is stored in buffers, temporary storage areas that hold samples.
-The Air Lab uses two buffers: a short-term buffer for recent, high-resolution data, and a long-term buffer for extended history.
+Your Air Lab uses two buffers: a short-term buffer for recent, high-resolution data, and a long-term buffer for extended history.
 Once the short-term buffer fills up (after 15 to 180 minutes depending on settings), it begins moving samples into the long-term buffer at a rate set by the Long Term Interval.

 At an interval of 600 seconds (10 minutes), the long-term buffer takes about 50 hours to fill before it starts overwriting the oldest samples.
 You can calculate the length using this formula: